Trading Networks with Bilateral Contracts: Existence and properties of trail-stable outcomes

-\begin{proposition} Suppose that in a contract network $X$ choice functions of $F$ are fully substitutable and satisfy LAD/LAS.
-Then, for each firm, the difference between the number of upstream contracts and the number of downstream contracts is invariant across fully trail-stable allocations. \end{proposition}
+\begin{proposition} Suppose that choice functions satisfy full substitutability and LAD/LAS.
+Then, for each firm, the difference between the number of upstream contracts and the number of downstream contracts is invariant across trail-stable outcomes.\footnote{Theorem 4 in \citet{Flei:14}, which states that any two stable flows agree on terminal contracts and any two stable flows have the same number of assignments, is a further strengthening of Propositions \ref{fully-stable-lattice} and Propositions \ref{rural} in the special case of network flows.} \end{proposition}

-The lattice structure of fully trail-stable outcomes also gives a (somewhat weak) mechanism design result.
-A mechanism $\mathcal{M}$ is a mapping from a profile of agents' choice functions, $\mathbf{C}^F=(C^f)_{f\in F}$, to the set of outcomes. \begin{definition} A mechanism is \textit{group strategy-proof} for $G\subseteq F$ if for any $\bar{G}\subseteq G$, there does not exist a choice function profile $\mathbf{\bar{C}}^{\bar{G}}$ such that for outcomes $\bar{A}=\mathcal{M}(\mathbf{\bar{C}}^{\bar{G}}, \mathbf{C}^{F\setminus \bar{G}})$ and $A=\mathcal{M}(\mathbf{C}^{F})$ we have that $C^f(\bar{A}\cup A)=\bar{A}$ for \ch{every} $f\in \bar{G}$. \end{definition} A mechanism is group strategy-proof for a group of agents if they cannot jointly manipulate their choice functions and obtain an outcome that is better for all of them.
+The lattice structure of trail-stable outcomes also gives a (somewhat weak) mechanism design result.\footnote{One design application of trading networks is a peer-to-peer electricity market in which many consumers also generate electricity \citep{morstyn2018bilateral}.} A mechanism $\mathcal{M}$ is a mapping from a profile of agents' choice functions, $\mathbf{C}^F=(C^f)_{f\in F}$, to the set of outcomes. \begin{definition} A mechanism is \textit{group strategy-proof} for $G\subseteq F$ if for any $\bar{G}\subseteq G$, there does not exist a choice function profile $\mathbf{\bar{C}}^{\bar{G}}$ such that for outcomes $\bar{A}=\mathcal{M}(\mathbf{\bar{C}}^{\bar{G}}, \mathbf{C}^{F\setminus \bar{G}})$ and $A=\mathcal{M}(\mathbf{C}^{F})$ we have that $C^f(\bar{A}\cup A)=\bar{A}$ for \ch{every} $f\in \bar{G}$. \end{definition} A mechanism is group strategy-proof for a group of agents if they cannot jointly manipulate their choice functions and obtain an outcome that is better for all of them.
 Like \citet{HaKo:12}, we are only going to consider group strategy-proofness for terminal agents.
-We generalize their Theorem 10 with the following result. \begin{proposition} Suppose that in a contract network $X$ choice functions of $F$ are fully substitutable and satisfy LAD/LAS and additionally all terminal buyers (terminal sellers) demand at most one contract, then any mechanism that selects the buyer-optimal (seller-optimal) fully trail-stable allocation is group strategy-proof for all terminal buyers. \end{proposition} As is well known, the assumptions that underpin Proposition \ref{Strategyproof} -- unit demands and extreme one-sidedness -- cannot be substantially relaxed.\footnote{Its proof, which we omit, just follows the proof of Theorem 1 in \citet{HaKo:09} (which was pointed out by \citet{HaKo:12}).}
+We generalize their Theorem 10 with the following result. \begin{proposition} Suppose that choice functions satisfy full substitutability and LAD/LAS and, additionally, all terminal buyers (terminal sellers) demand at most one contract.
+Then any mechanism that selects the buyer-optimal (seller-optimal) trail-stable outcome is group strategy-proof for all terminal buyers. \end{proposition} As is well known, the assumptions that underpin Proposition \ref{Strategyproof}---unit demands and extreme one-sidedness---cannot be substantially relaxed \citep{HaKo:09}.